JLevconoks/k8ConsoleViewer/README.md

 - `Home` - scroll to the top
 - `End` - scroll to the end

+### iTerm integration (open iTerm, split the window and execute command)
+- `Ctrl + E` - exec in all containers in the pod group
+- `Ctrl + L` - get logs from all containers in pod group
+- `Ctrl + K` - follow logs from all containers in pod group

 ### How to use:
 #### **Please note, each `context/namespace` pair is a separate `get pods` call to Kubernetes with your credentials every 5 seconds, so be considerate with the number of namespaces you are monitoring.**